-Texas OneGulf Strategic Research and Action Plan (SRAP) is the foundational document that will guide the focus of Texas OneGulf.
+Texas OneGulf Strategic Research and Action Plan (SRAP) is the foundational document that guides the focus of Texas OneGulf.
 This plan lays out our mission and our vision for the future.
 Developed with the input of our stakeholders and leadership, it outlines the research areas in which we will focus coupled with the capacity contained within the consortium to make progress in these areas.
-The SRAP is a living document capable of adapting "in-step" as our knowledge of the Gulf and its communities evolves.
-The SRAP is a guide to Texas OneGulf and our stakeholders that provides guidance to the research and actions that Texas OneGulf will both undertake and support.

-The initial phase of SRAP development used a framework to solicit input from our stakeholders.
-The development of the framework was based on an analysis of 12 existing strategic plans that were chosen based on their relevance to the Texas coast as well as being current enough to include insight into the Deep Water Horizon disaster.
+The SRAP is a living document capable of adapting in-step as our knowledge of the Gulf and its communities evolves.
+SRAP development used a framework to solicit input from our stakeholders, which was based on an analysis of 12 existing strategic plans chosen based on their relevance to the Texas coast as well as being current enough to include insight into the Deep Water Horizon disaster.
 Within these plans, 211 individual priorities were identified and categorized into a group of 10 broad themes (see Appendix B).
 The goal of this analysis was to provide insight into existing priority areas and needs within the Gulf of Mexico region.
-The resulting framework was used to gather input from our stakeholders, Texas OneGulf Consortium Leadership, and Texas OneGulf Science Advisory Committee.
-Between March of 2016 and January of 2017, a series of five in-person input workshops with the Texas OneGulf Network of Experts, representatives from several environmental and public-health related NGO's, Texas state environmental and human-health agencies, non-consortium academic institutions, Gulf-related businesses, and other stakeholder groups were held.
-During these in-person workshops framework was presented as a starting point to and gather input from these stakeholders who identified priority research areas as well as a better understanding of the capacity contained within Texas OneGulf to further each of the identified priority research areas.

-The second phase in SRAP development was to use the input gathered from the stakeholder groups to develop an initial draft of the SRAP.
-The initial draft was used as a platform for further and more refined input from our stakeholders.
-The framework allowed for a systematic method for collecting input from our core stakeholder groups mentioned above.
-The framework was first presented along with our strategic goals to provide a common point of departure for stakeholders to provide input.
-That input was compiled and coded according to our strategic goals and used to develop a cohesive vision of the priority research areas needed to support those goals.
-Ultimately, expert and stakeholder input were the basis for the initial draft of the SRAP.
-The initial draft was reviewed by the Texas OneGulf Consortium Leadership as well as a committee of independent advisors, the Texas OneGulf Science Advisory Committee.
-The initial draft was then sent to the Texas Commission on Environmental Quality for an administrative review, which resulted in the release of the initial draft of the SRAP to the broader public.

-In the final phase of development, the SRAP was vetted and approved by the Texas OneGulf Science Advisory Committee and the Texas OneGulf Consortium Leadership.
-The first step in this phase was a series of public meetings and electronic distribution of the initial draft of the SRAP to the public and other stakeholder groups.
-The SRAP was also released at the State of the Gulf of Mexico Summit in Houston for stakeholders across the Gulf to view the plan and provide input.
-Therefore, the vetted SRAP includes input from the public as well as the larger stakeholder group before being reviewed by the Texas OneGulf Science Advisory Committee and accepted by the Texas OneGulf Consortium Leadership.
-This iterative process of input and revision is designed to ensure that the SRAP evolves "in-step" with our understanding of the Gulf of Mexico as well as the emerging needs identified by our stakeholders.
+The resulting framework was used to gather input from our stakeholders, Texas OneGulf Consortium Leadership, and Texas OneGulf Science Advisory Committee, which provided the basis for the initial draft of the SRAP.
+The initial draft was reviewed by the Texas OneGulf Consortium Leadership, the Texas ConeGulf Science Advisory Committee, and the Texas Commission on Environmental Quality for an administrative review, which resulted in the release of the draft SRAP to the broader public for comment.
+The final draft version was vetted and approved by the Texas OneGulf Science Advisory Committee and the Texas OneGulf Consortium Leadership.
+This iterative process of input and revision ensured the SRAP evolved in-step with our understanding of the Gulf of Mexico as well as the emerging needs identified by our stakeholders.

 In keeping with the living nature of the SRAP, the most up-to-date version is available on the TexasOneGulf.org website for review and input.
-On an annual basis, stakeholder input will be compiled for the Texas OneGulf Consortium Leadership and Texas OneGulf Science Advisory Committee and considered for incorporation into the annual update of the SRAP.
+On an annual basis, stakeholder input also will be solicited and compiled for the Texas OneGulf Consortium Leadership and the newly formed Texas OneGulf Agency Council for consideration in the annual update of the SRAP.

-The SRAP is to be used by the Texas OneGulf Consortium Leadership as well as the Texas OneGulf Science Advisory Committee in the development of an annual work plan.
-The annual work plan will layout the short-term, annual steps needed to move toward furthering our strategic goals and delineate funding priorities for Texas OneGulf.
-These shortterm goals will be used to develop Requests for Proposals (RFPs) that will solicit projects that fit into the annual work plan and support the priority research areas laid out in this document.
-Specific criteria for securing future Texas OneGulf funding will be laid out in each RFP that will also describe specific selection and grading criteria for individual projects.
+The SRAP will be used by the Texas OneGulf Consortium Leadership and the Texas OneGulf Agency Council in the development of an annual statement on OneGulf Priority Needs, which will lay out the short-term steps needed to advance our strategic goals and delineate funding priorities for Texas OneGulf.
+In particular, the OneGulf Priority Needs will be used to solicit projects that support the priority research areas laid out in this document.
+Specific criteria for securing Texas OneGulf funding will be detailed in each solicitation.